Non-Departmental Courses

 Strength Training

 Successful completion of this course qualifies as one of the two co-curricular credits needed each year.
 This course is suitable for all levels (beginner through advanced), athletes and non-athletes.
-Students will be exposed to the basic upper and lower body lifts as well as advanced levels of strength and conditioning exercises.
-Strength Training involves weight training and some cardio fitness in every class.
+Students will learn proper weightlifting techniques, functional movement patterns and the principles of strength development.
+The course will cover topics such as nutrition, injury prevention, regeneration and goal setting for performance.
+Training will include a combination of resistance training, power development, speed development and mobility exercises.
+Please note that for in-season student-athletes, workout completion during Strength Training course will fulfill their afterschool training requirements.